basho/riak_ql/docs/the_query_pipeline.md

 ### Client-to-Query Processing - Conformance with the SQL Foundation Document

-It is worthing making the point about conformance with the spec at this stage.
+It is worth making the point about conformance with the spec at this stage.
 Below is an extract from the `riak_ql_parser.yrl` language definition of a Numeric Value Expression:

 ```erlang
 %% 6.27 NUMERIC VALUE EXPRESSION